Cloudlynx/docs/gettingstarted.rst

 scp Between a Local Linux and a Linux Instance
 """"""""""""""""""""""""""""""""""""""""""""""

+.. sidebar:: **Note:**

+   Scp can also be used to copy files from one instance to another within the cloud.

 To transfer files from a local computer to the instance in the cloud proceed as follows:

 1. Install OpenSSH (if not already installed).